1996 Stanley Cup Final: Florida Panthers

-Florida defeated the Boston Bruins in five games, the Philadelphia Flyers in six, and the Pittsburgh Penguins in seven.
+Florida defeated the Boston Bruins in five games, the Philadelphia Flyers in six, and the Pittsburgh Penguins in seven, becoming the first team from a Southern state to appear in the Stanley Cup Final.

 Game summaries

-Game 1
+Game one

 The series opened on June 4, at the McNichols Sports Arena in Denver.
 Patrick Roy was in goal for Colorado, and John Vanbiesbrouck was between the pipes for Florida (a rematch from the 1986 Wales Conference Finals when Roy was with the Montreal Canadiens and Vanbiesbrouck was with the New York Rangers).
 Although Colorado was the heavy favorite in the series, Florida got on the board first on Tom Fitzgerald's goal at 16:51 of the first period.
 That would be all the Panthers would get, however, as Colorado scored three times within five minutes in the second period.
 Scott Young scored at 10:32, Mike Ricci scored at 12:21, and Uwe Krupp scored at 14:21.
 The Avalanche went on to win the game 3–1, with Roy making 25 saves in the victory.